fish-shell/fish-site/CONTRIBUTING.md

 they're all in [`site/`](site).

 If you're making changes to the documentation, FAQ, design document, or something similar, don't edit [`docs/`](site/docs/).
-Instead, fork the fish-shell repo and make the changes in [`doc_src/`](https://github.com/fish-shell/fish-shell/blob/master/doc_src/).
+Instead, fork the [fish-shell repo](https://github.com/fish-shell/fish-shell) and make the changes in [`doc_src/`](https://github.com/fish-shell/fish-shell/blob/master/doc_src/).
-The raw source of the documentation lies there.
+The raw source of the documentation lives there.

-The fish site is built via the jekyll static site generator. jekyll is used to populate the site with release versions, dates, tarballs, based on data from [the releases API](https://api.github.com/repos/fish-shell/fish-shell/releases).
-You will need to [install jekyll]((https://jekyllrb.com), `gem install jekyll bundler` should do it.
+The fish site is built via the Jekyll static site generator.
+Jekyll is used to populate the site with release versions, dates, tarballs, based on data from [the releases API](https://api.github.com/repos/fish-shell/fish-shell/releases).
+You will need to [install jekyll](https://jekyllrb.com), `gem install jekyll bundler` should do it.

 ## Building the site